Information and Referral/Family Life Education

 Child Restraints -- All children must use restraint devices while riding as a passenger.
 Base law mirrors Maryland law.
 Maryland's current law (effective June 30, 2008) requires that children under eight years old to ride in an appropriate child restraint, *unless the child is 4'9" or taller or weighs more than 65 pounds. *Child restraint includes car seats and booster seats and other federally approved safety devices.
 Every child from 8 to 16 years old who is not secured in a child restraint must be secured in the vehicle's seat belt.
 This law is applicable to in-state and out-of-state vehicles.
 It is the driver's responsibility for making sure all children are correctly buckled up.
 It is illegal to leave children under 10 alone in a vehicle, even briefly.
 If left alone, they must be watched by someone 13 or older.

-Helmets -- Also, the use of bicycle safety helmets is mandatory for any operator, regardless of age, of a bicycle while on JB Andrews property.
+Helmets -- Motorcycle operators and passengers are required to wear U.S. DOT approved helmets.
+Operators must wear eye protection as well.
+Also, the use of bicycle safety helmets is mandatory for any operator, regardless of age, of a bicycle while on JB Andrews property.

 Speed Limits -- The speed limit is 25 mph unless otherwise posted and is strictly enforced by police patrols equipped with radar.

 Seat Belts -- Seat belts are required at all times while driving on base.